Sustainability – the natural choice

 Sustainable business operation, with which we have worked on a structured basis since 2012, is a natural part of Royal Greenland’s identity.

 Life below water must be safeguarded – for the sake of our future

 We wish to operate a company based on sustainable fisheries and full utilisation of the resources available.
 This will ensure a commercial basis whereby all stakeholders enjoy a good and healthy life, with the opportunity for development, and without having to be concerned about the risk of excessive fishing or pollution of the oceans.

 It is our responsibility that the resources we fish are put to optimum use, thereby creating added value for local communities, global society and Royal Greenland.
 In this way, the sustainable solution will also be the natural choice.

-Hear our Corporate Sustainability Manager, Lisbeth Due Schönemann-Paul, describe our sustainability strategy.Time:
+Hear our Senior Sustainability Advisor, Lisbeth Due Schönemann-Paul, describe our sustainability strategy.Time: